quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 You have now created two separate environments using a single terraform configuration: dev & staging.
 You can navigate to both the urls output and you should note that they are separate instances of the guestbook application backed with their own separate data store.

-A common use case for maintaining different environments is configure each environment slightly differently.
-For example, might want to scale your Layer0 service to 3 for staging and leave it as 1 for the dev environment.
+A common use case for maintaining different environments is to configure each environment slightly differently.
+For example, you might want to scale your Layer0 service to 3 for staging and leave it as 1 for the dev environment.
 This can be done easily by using conditional logic to set our `scale` parameter in the layer0 service configuration in `./example-2/main.tf`.
 Go ahead and open `main.tf` in a text editor.
 Navigate to the `layer0_service guestbook` section.
 Uncomment the scale parameter so that your configuration looks like below.

 ```
 resource "layer0_service" "guestbook" {